Born: October 22, 1938

 On the small screen, Jacobi made his debut in the mini-series The Strauss Family as Lanner, but he is perhaps best recalled for his brilliant, award-winning turn as the twitching, stuttering Emperor in the I, Claudius in 1976, for which he won a BAFTA TV Award in 1976 for Best Actor in a Drama Series.

 He also appeared as Lord Fawn in The Pallisers (1977); as Guy Burgess in Philby, Burgess and Maclean (1977); King Richard in King Richard the Second (1979); Hamlet in Hamlet, Prince of Denmark (1980); Adolph Hitler in Inside the Third Reich (1982); and Frollo in The Hunchback of Notre Dame (1982) opposite Anthony Hopkins.
 In 1989, he won an Emmy for his performance in the 1988 adaptation of Graham Greene's The Tenth Man, then won a second Emmy in 2001 for "Outstanding Guest Actor in a Comedy Series" for playing Jackson Riley on Frasier.
 He then starred in Disney's box office smash, Cinderella (2015).
-More recently, he can be seen Murder on the Orient Express (2017) and The History of Love (2016).
+More recently, he has been seen in Murder on the Orient Express (2017) and Tomb Raider (2018).